 If you want to substitute the vegan butter for oil you can.
 Use refined coconut oil for a mouthfeel most similar to butter.
 If you use oil instead of butter you will need to add more salt to taste.

 The hot sauce you choose for buffalo sauce is very important.
 You want a red cayenne pepper-style hot sauce, as these tend to be not too spicy (by my standards).
 I use Franks RedHot, some people prefer Crystal Hot Sauce and others like Louisiana Hot Sauce.

-If you don’t have an opinion on which hot sauce to use then you better make this recipe three times with each of those hot sauce brands (or maybe a less mainstream one?) and come up with a super strong opinion stat!
-J/k, though it would be worth eating these crispy baked buffalo tofu wings that many times.
+If you don’t have an opinion on which hot sauce to use then you better make this recipe three times with each of those hot sauce brands (and/or maybe a less mainstream one?).
+Then rank them and come up with a super strong opinion stat!
+J/k, though it would be worth eating these crispy baked buffalo tofu wings that many times in a row.